-BUT GUESS WHO GOT THE JOB?
-THIS IDIOT RIGHT HERE!
-Literally, I’m still shocked how my (now) manager thought I was worthy because frankly I’m so daft and anyways, I’m technically not a bartender yet and I’m still a bar back, nevertheless, I now know how to pour a pint and can make at least one cocktail… kind of.
+AND GUESS WHO GOT THE JOB?
+This idiot right here!
+Literally, I’m still shocked that my manager even thought I was worthy of working there (because frankly I’m so daft).
+Anyways, I’m not even a bartender, I’m a bar back – although I do know how to pour a pint and can make at least one cocktail… kind of.

-Bar staff, bartender, bar back, camarero… whatever you want to call it, this shit is hard.
+Either way, whether you’re bar staff, a bartender, bar back, camarero… whatever you want to call it, this shit is hard.
 So, I thought I’d clear up some misconceptions about the life of a bartender.

 1) We have to start from the bottom.